-Iron and steel production is one of the largest global energy consumers in the manufacturing sector and generates over 8% of global carbon dioxide (CO2) emissions.
-Steel has also been one of the most difficult industries to decarbonize—as the dominant production method, blast furnace and basic oxygen furnace (BF-BOF), is fueled mainly by coal.
-Technologies such as carbon capture and sequestration (CCS), natural gas-based direct reduced iron (NG-DRI), and hydrogen-based direct reduced iron (H2-DRI) offer alternatives to coal-powered steel production and have the potential to reduce greenhouse gas emissions in the steel industry.
+Iron and steel production is one of the largest global energy consumers in the manufacturing sector and generates about 10% of global carbon dioxide (CO2) emissions.
+Steel has also been one of the most difficult industries to decarbonize as the dominant production method — blast furnace and basic oxygen furnace (BF-BOF) — is fueled mainly by coal.
+Technologies such as carbon capture and sequestration (CCS), natural gas-based direct reduced iron (NG-DRI) and hydrogen-based direct reduced iron (H2-DRI) offer alternatives to coal-powered steel production and have the potential to reduce greenhouse gas emissions in the steel industry.
 However, these technologies have significant limitations in that they: (i) offer only incremental improvements in process emissions; (ii) can only address a small portion of the market; (iii) have structural cost disadvantages over traditional steel production; or (iv) are dependent on limited global supply chains for critical feedstock.
 Boston Metal has developed a technology called molten oxide electrolysis (MOE) that circumvents all of these limitations.
 The MOE process uses renewable electricity to convert crude iron ore directly into high-purity molten iron.
-This one step process avoids CO2 emissions from primary steel production and does not generate waste, offering a simple, scalable, and truly decarbonized solution.
+This one step process avoids CO2 emissions from primary steel production and does not generate waste, offering a simple, scalable and truly decarbonized solution..

 To accelerate the transition to a zero-emission economy, the United States must invest in technologies that can achieve long-term impact through full decarbonization of “hard to abate” industrial sectors.
 This requires a fundamental shift in sourcing and processing within the global steel industry where an ideal technology would be: